 While a great deal of investors want security, some are open minded in their risk tolerance.
 Heck, some investors work intuitively.
 Whomever you are dealing with, you need to show them a viable exit strategy.
 A timeline, complete with milestones, will yield an approximate window from time of investment until time of return.

-If you know someone who knows an investor in your niche, inquire about getting a face-to-face meeting with them.
+If you know someone who knows an investor in your niche, ask about getting a face-to-face meeting with them.
 Word-of-mouth endorsements hold more weight than even the best company pitches.
-As your friend or colleague, the reference can vouch for your business and steer the investor’s opinion of you in a positive direction before you even get together.
+As your friend or colleague, the reference can steer the investor’s opinion of you in a positive direction before you even get together.

 Don’t let this stop you from preparing.
 You still have to impress them.
 Use your time wisely and make your reference proud.
 Don’t forget to thank them for their connection.